Economics I: Microeconomics

 • to become familiar with the basic literature on microeconomics.

-• solve simple economic decision problems.
+• to provide active decision support for simple economic decision problems.

 Language of instructionGerman